two-hundred/celerity-docs/docs/auth/signature-v1.md

 ## Specification

-The Celerity Signature v1 is a custom authentication mechanism that avoids the transportation of private API keys over the wire by using them in combination with a public key ID, timestamp and custom request headers to create a signature.
+Celerity Signature v1 is a custom authentication mechanism that avoids the transportation of private API keys over the wire by using them in combination with a public key ID, timestamp and custom request headers to create a signature.

 ### Key Pairs